ExplorViz/EaaS-demo-application/readme.md

 ./mvnw spring-boot:run
 ```

-## Submitting builds to EaaS
+## Using ExplorViz as a Service

 First, run an instance of [ExplorViz as a Service](https://github.com/Marco01809/EaaS-server) on a server reachable from the internet.
 Create a project using any name you want.

+### Submit builds from GitHub Actions

 Fork this repository on GitHub and enable GitHub Actions.
-A workflow is included (`.github/workflows/build.yml`) that will build this project and submit a build artifact to an EaaS-instance whenever changes are pushed to the repository.
+A workflow is included (`.github/workflows/build.yml`) that will build this project and submit a build artifact to an EaaS instance whenever changes are pushed to the repository.

 Then configure the workflow by creating secrets in the GitHub repository settings: